kubotal/kad-doc/kad/docs/guide/260-repository-source.md

 # OCI and GIT repository source

-We will now proceed with the deployment of two interconnected applications:
+This chapter is the first in a series based on the deployment of two interacting applications:

-- Redis
+- **Redis**, an in-memory data structure store used as a database, cache, and message broker.
-- Redis Commander, a frontend interface for accessing Redis.
+- **Redis Commander**, a web-based GUI tool for managing and interacting with Redis databases.

 ## Redis: OCI Repository

-For the Redis deployment, we use the chart provided by Bitnami.
+For the Redis deployment, we use the chart provided by [Bitnami](https://github.com/bitnami/charts/tree/main/bitnami/redis).
 This chart is packaged as an OCI image.

 > This packaging format for Helm charts is becoming increasingly common due to its flexibility and its reliance on the same infrastructure as container images.

 Here is the component using This Chart: